About Insurance advisor

 - You should have passed at least Class 10 if you live in a rural area and Class 12 if you live in an urban area.

 After fulfilling the eligibility criteria, you can enrol with a particular insurance company.
-If you wish to become a life insurance agent, you need to enrol with a life insurance company and if you wish to become a general insurance agent, you need to enrol with a general insurance company.
+If you wish to become a life insurance advisor, you need to enrol with a life insurance company and if you wish to become a general insurance advisor, you need to enrol with a general insurance company.

 After clearing the mandatory IRDA exam, you get a license to sell insurance policies as an insurance agent.